jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordusedallowanceof.md

 4. Make sure there's enough allowance left to accomodate the new used amount.

     ```solidity
+    // Make sure the new used amount is within the allowance.
     if (_newUsedOverflowAllowanceOf > _overflowAllowanceOf || _overflowAllowanceOf == 0)
       revert INADEQUATE_CONTROLLER_ALLOWANCE();
     ```